robatron/ti89Calc/README.md

 ## About

-I was successful in setting up a develpment environment for my TI-89 Titanium calculator using Linux (Ubuntu 10.04 LTS), and I figured I'd share my experiences.
+I was successful in setting up a develpment environment for programming my TI-89 Titanium calculator in C using Linux (Ubuntu 10.04 LTS).
+This is an attempt at sharing my experiences.

+## Setting up the environment

+So you want to program your TI-89 calculator in C on Linux, eh?
+Here's how I did it with Ubuntu 10.04 LTS:

+### TIGCC

+[TIGCC](http://tigcc.ticalc.org) allows you to write programs for your calculator in C and compile them into assembly.
+Unfortunatly, it was made for Windows, but it's nothing a little [Wine](http://www.winehq.org/) can't handle.

+ * install Wine
+ `sudo apt-get install wine

 ## Resources